Diean233/171Group11/README.md

 ## How to Run Demo
 ### Requirements
-You'll need python3, pip, and Flask
+You will need to have python3, pip, and Flask installed.

 I followed this tutorial for installing pip: https://phoenixnap.com/kb/install-pip-mac For installing python3: https://realpython.com/installing-python/